 Most away programs require applicants to provide immunization records and many of them accept the AAMC Standardized Immunization Form.
 Whether they require AAMC's standardized form or their own personalized form should be noted in the program's requirements.

 AAMC Standardized Immunization Form (needs to be signed by University Health and Counseling Services)

 Please be aware an away program may require documentation of additional vaccinations or titers beyond what CWRU School of Medicine requires.
 Please allow yourself plenty of time to review a program's individual immunization requirements and get any necessary titers drawn to confirm immunity.
 For example, the AAMC Standardized Immunization Form required both a documented full Hep B series AND a quantitative Hep B Antibody titer.
 If you matriculated to CWRU with only a full series but no titer, the titer is still required per AAMC standards.
 Please contact University Health and Counseling Services directly if you have any questions regarding your immunizations.

 If accepted by an away program students can view their immunization records on MyHealthConnect.

 Mask fit testing is not mandatory unless required for a specific rotation.
 For students who need respiratory training, visit the Respiratory Protection Training page at Environmental Health and Safety or call EHS at 216.368.2907.
 When going to purchase a mask, any type is fine, but in general we use 3M N95.

 All enrolled students must have proof of personal health insurance.

-BLS and ACLS may be required for a specific rotation.
-Medical students receive BLS training in Year 2 prior to starting Clerkships.
-Students can claim their BLS eCard from the American Heart Association (AHA).
+BLS and ACLS may be required for an away rotation.
+Medical students receive BLS training in their M2 Year prior to starting Clerkships.
+Once completed, students can claim their BLS eCard from the American Heart Association (AHA).
 See How To Claim Your AHA BLS eCard.

-You may also contact the following organizations to inquire about BLS, ACLS, or PALS training and certification.
+If needed, medical students may contact the following organizations to inquire about BLS, ACLS, or PALS training and certification.
 Advanced registration is required: